fbourget/OfficeDocs-Support/Outlook/Mac/sign-in/repeated-prompts-authentication.md

 2. Start Keychain Access by using one of the following methods:
    - Select the **Finder** application, click **Utilities** on the **Go** menu, and then double-click **Keychain Access**.
    - In **Spotlight Search**, type **Keychain Access**, and then double-click **Keychain Access** in the search results.
+3. In the View menu, select **Show Invisible Items**.

-3. In the search field in Keychain Access, enter **Exchange**.
+4. In the search field in Keychain Access, enter **Exchange**.
-4. In the search results, select each item to view the **Account** that's listed at the top, and then press Delete.
+5. In the search results, select each item to view the **Account** that's listed at the top, and then press Delete.
 Repeat this step to delete all items for your Exchange account.
-5. In the search field, enter **adal**.
+6. In the search field, enter **adal**.
-6. Select all items whose type is **MicrosoftOffice15_2_Data:ADAL:\<GUID>**, and then press Delete.
+7. Select all items whose type is **MicrosoftOffice15_2_Data:ADAL:\<GUID>**, and then press Delete.
-7. In the search field, enter **office**.
+8. In the search field, enter **office**.
-8. Select the items that are named **Microsoft Office Identities Cache 2** and **Microsoft Office Identities Settings 2**, and then press Delete.
+9. Select the items that are named **Microsoft Office Identities Cache 2** and **Microsoft Office Identities Settings 2**, and then press Delete.
-9. Quit Keychain Access.
+10. Quit Keychain Access.

    > [!NOTE]
    > When you start Outlook, you are prompted to authenticate.